Introduction to PostgreSQL Case Insensitive

 1. Case insensitive query by using citext extension –

-- The below example shows that case is insensitive by using the citext extension.
+- The example below shows that the case is insensitive using the citext extension.

 select * from case_test where name::citext in ('ABC', 'PQR', 'aBc', 'PQr');